 perforce and default port is 1666.
 If the

-service is running on your own machine, specify
+server is running on your own computer, specify

-You can specify these settings as described in the following sections.
-For details about working offline (without a connection to a Perforce service), see “Working offline”.
+You can specify these settings as described in the sections below.
+For details about working offline (without a connection to a Helix server), see Work offline.

 Using the command line

 To specify these settings on the command line, use the

 Settings specified on the command line override any settings specified in config files, environment variables, the Windows registry, or OS X system settings.
 For more details about command-line options, refer to the discussion of global options in the P4 Command Reference.

 Config files are text files containing settings that are in effect for files in and below the directory where the config file resides.
 Config files are useful if you have multiple client workspaces on the same computer.
 By specifying the settings in config files, you avoid the inconvenience of changing system settings every time you want to work with a different workspace.

 P4CONFIG environment variable, specifying

 .p4config).
 When you issue a command, Helix searches